nicolaei/master/docs/thesis/source/09_conclusion.md

 approach compares to other two other scanning strategies; *full scan* and *selective scan*.
 The improvements from these two strategies are quite major.
-In a full scan scenario, a client had to endure around 150ms latency for over a period of tiem, while in the smooth scan scenario the latency was close to zero.
+In a full scan scenario, a client had to endure around 150ms latency for over a period of time, while in the smooth scan scenario the latency during scanning was close to zero.

-As we've also talked about in the discussion and future work, it is possible to get even better performance out of these alternate scanning strategies by implementing them on the driver level.
+As we have also talked about in the discussion and future work, it is possible to get even better performance out of these alternate scanning strategies by implementing them on the driver level.
 In adition to this future implementors can probably improve on these results by modifying the minimum and maximum